Search for celebrities on Ancestry.com!LONG

 Visitation is from 6 to 8 p.m.
 Thursday at the Davis Funeral Chapel, 116 D St. The funeral will begin at 1 p.m.
 Friday at the Davis Funeral Chapel.
 Burial will follow at the Davis Cemetery.

 Born July 6, 1922, in San Diego, she was raised in San Diego and graduated from Herbert Hoover High School.
 When World War II broke out, she left the University of Southern California to become a "Rosie the Riveter, " however, her service was in the typing pool at the Naval Purchasing Office in Los Angeles.
 There she met a young Marine Corps fighter pilot, Roger Loomis.
-The two were married on Valentine's Day in 1946.
+The two were marriage on Valentine's Day in 1946.

 Their life together began in Madera, a Central Valley farm town where they farmed cotton, owned a dairy ranch, and built the Happy Acres Motel on Highway 99.
 They were soon joined by sons Roger Jr. and Piper, and daughters Dru and Jennifer.